Safety 360°

 SAFETY 360° SUMMIT

-- Journalism takes centre stage for the first time as a safety actor – serving as a critical interface between information, trust, and societal resilience.
+- Journalism takes centre stage for the first time as a societal safety actor – serving as a critical interface between information, trust, and societal resilience.

 - In a joint panel discussion, the keynote speakers synthesize their perspectives into a cross-industry Safety 360° Agenda 2026+ – a strategic orientation framework for executives and decision-makers in safety-critical domains.